After an expensive visit to my local mechanic, I decided to start investigating my car troubles on my own before needlessly spending money.

-I have owned about 8 or 9 different cars over my life so far of various makes and models.
-I recently came in contact with an old model Porsche 911 convertible of 1999 vintage.
+I have owned about eight or nine different cars over my life of various makes and models.
+I once came in contact with an old model Porsche 911 convertible of 1999 vintage.
 By far, it is one of the worst-designed cars.
 I will describe some of the highlights.

 Ever since then, I have always been conscious of things around me.
 Tools and furniture and machines all have a user interface.
 Later on, as I got into computers, the natural extension is to GUI design.
 The way a screen is laid out with controls and images and buttons and symbols and icons and the colors as well.
 All these can either help or hinder the human user.